mokuda2/senioryearreflection/_posts/2023-05-01-Introduction.md

 <u>I underline passages of my reflection that I feel are extremely important and relevant for understanding later parts of my reflection.</u>  Hopefully those passages will help guide you in understanding what I feel is the purpose of this reflection.

-<span style="color:red">Words or phrases in red are important concepts or people to keep in mind while reading.</span>  I hope this will also help with relevance and purpose in my reflection.
+<span style="color:red">Words or phrases in red are important concepts or people to keep in mind while reading.</span>  I hope this will also help with relevance and purpose of my reflection.

-I hope you enjoy reading my reflection as much as I've enjoyed putting this together!
+I hope you enjoy reading my reflection as much as I've enjoyed putting it together!